Management and Marketing

 Edward & Cathryn Rasmuson Hall (RH), Room 203, (907) 786-4100

-The BBA in Management prepares students for entry-level management positions in corporations, nonprofit organizations, and government; personnel and benefits management; recruitment and career planning services; conflict resolution and arbitration; and management consulting to small business.
+The BBA in Management prepares students for entry-level management positions in corporations, non-profit organizations, and government; personnel and benefits management; recruitment and career planning services; conflict resolution and arbitration; and management consulting to small businesses.
 Students gain knowledge in concepts of organizational theory, design and development in a global context; study of human behaviors and interactions within an organization; the management of human resources of an organization; negotiation, conflict resolution and arbitration; strategy formulation for managing the total organization in an ever-changing environment; and the value of ethics and social responsibility.
 Furthermore, the degree prepares students for graduate studies in management.

 Students also have the ability to complete a concentration in Property Management and Real Estate.
-The Weidner Property Management and Real Estate Program is one of only a handful of programs in the nation that offers a 4-year degree with dedicated curriculum focused on the management of real estate assets.
+The Weidner Property Management and Real Estate Program is one of only a handful of programs in the nation that offers a four-year degree with dedicated curriculum focused on the management of real estate assets.
 This concentrated coursework, in combination with CBPP’s core business curriculum, ensures that graduates are prepared to enter a competitive and innovative marketplace with the tools necessary to succeed.

 The AAS in Logistics and Supply Chain Operations is designed to meet the current and future needs of the Alaska industry, with a workforce that understands the practices and principles of logistics and supply chain operations.
 Due to its vast size and geography, Alaska poses greater internal logistics and supply chain operational challenges.
 This program has been designed with input from the industry and is an ideal foundation for students who wish to work in the operations side of this exciting and continuously expanding industry.